Nutritional Intervention for College Students with Depression

 krupp-wellness@health.ucsd.edu

-Time-Restricted and Healthy Eating in Hepatocellular Carcinoma
+Time-Restricted and Healthy Eating for Liver Diseases

 Study Activities

-• They will wear a continuous glucose monitor and an accelerometer for a total of two weeks, follow a whole food, plant-based eating plan, attend four clinic visits in La Jolla, and complete assessments and questionnaires.
-Participants will also track their eating times daily in the Guava health tracker app.
+Participants will receive nutritional counseling and health coaching on nightly fasting and healthy eating habits throughout the 12-month study.
+The interventions include wearing a continuous glucose monitor and an accelerometer, meeting virtually with a dietitian four times, attending four clinic visits in La Jolla, and completing assessments and questionnaires.
+Participants will also track their eating times daily in the Guava Health Tracker app.

 Participant Benefits